 - 1 large clove garlic, minced

-- 1 can tomato sauce (I used Muir Glenn)
+- 1 small can (15 ounces) tomato sauce (I used Muir Glenn)

 - 2 small roasted red peppers, diced (jarred or fresh)

 - 3-4 large portobello mushroomed, stemmed, gills scraped out, and diced into thin one-inch strips

 - ½ red onion, diced